Novecento99/Holophonor/README.md

 Specifically, the framework can be used to create visualizations that respond to audio input, such as music or environmental sounds.
 The visualizations can be customized by changing the LiuNet model, the input data source, and other parameters.

-# How to run LiuMotion
+# How to run Holophonor

-LiuMotion can be run by following the instructions below.
+Holophonor can be run by following the instructions below.

-I've built an executable version of LiuMotion and Friture to make it easier to use for non-developers.
+I've built an executable version of Holophonor and Friture to make it easier to use for non-developers.
 It's really easy to use, just download the executable and run it.
 You won't be able to train your model, but you can use GoogleDeepMind BigGan model.

 You can also use the modified version of Friture to analyze sound in real time and therefore use a microphone as input data.